-6.4 Prior to the beginning of their pleadings, each Team must indicate to the timekeepers how it wishes to allocate its forty-five (45) minutes of main pleading time among its orators.
-In addition, the Complainant Team must indicate how it wishes to allocate its five (5) minutes of rebuttal and the Respondent Team must indicate how it wishes to allocate its five (5) minutes of sur-rebuttal.
+- 7.2.1 The team captain shall introduce all the team members and the nominated Orators within the Team Appearance.
+This time is not included in the main oral pleading time.
+However, the Team Appearance should not exceed more than 3 minutes. - 7.2.2 During the presentation of the Team Appearances, each team must indicate to the timekeepers how it wishes to allocate its forty-five (45) minutes of main pleading time among its orators.
+In addition, the Complainant Team must indicate how it wishes to allocate its five (5) minutes of rebuttal, and the Respondent Team must indicate how it wishes to allocate its five (5) minutes of sur-rebuttal.
 Only one person can present the rebuttal/sur-rebuttal.